mmoner93/DL2020-Image-Captioning/README.md

 Line 618 -> change number of epochs (default 100 epochs (101 so last iter is also saved)).

+> Note that executing **GRU or LSTM** models will both output a _cnn.pkl and a _lstm.pkl file.
+If the executed model was GRU, just change the name to _gru.pkl

 ##

 To see all models: